How it Works

-This fall, UAMS welcomed 12 interns as we launched central Arkansas’ first Project SEARCH program, running through May 2014.
-UAMS partnered with Arkansas Rehabilitation Services and ACCESS to help participants develop skills for competitive employment.
-Internships are housed within various UAMS departments, including campus operations, Center for Diversity Affairs, central supply, endoscopy, fitness center, hand therapy, human resources, information technology, nutrition services, parking operations, patient hospitality and patient transport.
+UAMS partners with Arkansas Rehabilitation Services and ACCESS to help participants develop skills for competitive employment.
+Internships are housed within various UAMS departments, including campus operations, Center for Diversity Affairs, central supply, endoscopy, fitness center, hand therapy, human resources, information technology, nutrition services, parking operations, patient hospitality, and patient transport.

-Program participants take part in three internships at UAMS during a year.
-Upon completion of the program, Project SEARCH® graduates receive follow-along services to help with job placement.
+Program participants take part in three ten-week internships at UAMS during the nine-month program.
+Upon completion, Project SEARCH graduates receive assistance with finding employment along with follow-along services to assist them on the job.

-Founded in 1996, Project SEARCH’s proven training and employment model is currently used in more than 150 licensed programs spanning 42 states, four countries and multiple industries.
+Founded in 1996, Project SEARCH’s proven training and employment model is currently used in more than 500 programs spanning six countries and multiple industries.
 The model was developed at Cincinnati Children’s Hospital Medical Center.

 The focus of the program includes: